OPENING SUMMER 2023

 We’re thrilled to announce that our planning application for change of use has been approved.Read article

-Great Northern Classics will address this pressing skills shortage crisis by providing world-class specialist training.
+Great Northern Classics addresses this pressing skills shortage crisis by providing world-class specialist training.

 Ross Allerton from Aston Engineering said: “We find recruitment quite difficult.
 There is a skills shortage in the industry so for us Great Northern Classics is a fantastic opportunity.
 The project allows core skills to be brought together to create a hub of excellence.”